 - 5. Conduct pre-development permitting, surveying, engineering, and/or environmental within principal energy zones. - A large part of project development occurs prior to construction, and the longer it takes to conduct predevelopment work, the more expensive a project is.
 The State and federal government, as well as others, have a role in helping to reduce these costs.
 Agencies can do this by streamlining process and making more efficient the ability for developers to move from proposal to construction.
 In some areas of the state, prioritization of generation or transmission can result in State investment into taking on some of the pre-development activities, including to complete processes like surveying or environmental studies ahead of time, or to assist with permitting and overcoming regulatory hurdles.
-This is complementary and additive to the program at DNR, in the Office of Project Management and Permitting, whose responsibilities could be extended to energy generation and transmission at varying scales.

-6. Conduct an evaluation of state government's capacity to increase incentive programs or make investments that lead to lower cost energy.

-• The State has multiple programmatic, operational, and capital investment programs that contribute to current energy investments.
+This is complementary and additive to the program at DNR, in the Office of Project Management and Permitting, whose responsibilities could be extended to energy generation and transmission at varying scales. - 6.
+Conduct an evaluation of state government's capacity to increase incentive programs or make investments that lead to lower cost energy. - The State has multiple programmatic, operational, and capital investment programs that contribute to current energy investments.
 The State should conduct an evaluation of these for total currently utilized and the potential for delivering more efficiently or differently to maximize reduced barriers to investment that result in lower energy costs.
 This evaluation should consider the State's debt capacity, available financing tools, ability to match federal grant awards, and an allocation of available State capital budgets.
 This process should result in the ability to track and benchmark state energy-related expenses, including to assess the relative benefit from state incentive programs.
 These can be evaluated based on whether they result in lower cost energy, and not necessarily from a revenue perspective.
-This evaluation should consider the ability of the State government to forego revenue as part of an incentive program, such as through an income or property tax exemption or credit, which should advance the state towards its long-term goal of significantly diversifying power generation with an emphasis on local, reliable, and affordable energy.
+This evaluation should consider the ability of the State government to forego revenue as part of an incentive program, such as through an income or property tax exemption or credit, which should advance the state towards its long-term goal of significantly diversifying power generation with an emphasis on local, reliable, and affordable energy. - 7.
+Draft and Enact Legislation to eliminate property tax and exempt property taxes for new generation, transmission, and distribution assets for the dual purpose of attracting private investment in energy development to deliver and lower the energy cost for Alaskans. - Such tax incentives make Alaska a competitive and attractive destination for private capital in an intensely competitive investment environment.

-7. Implement a State corporate income tax deduction or credit, or reimbursement program, based on the property tax expenses incurred during development of clean energy generation, transmission, and distribution projects that result in lower-cost energy in the near or long-term.

-Such tax incentives make Alaska a competitive and attractive destination for private capital in an intensely competitive investment environment.
 Investors are more inclined to invest in a State where their capital can yield better returns without heavy tax implications.
 Similarly, taxes must be borne by the Alaska electrical customer, and taxes on energy infrastructure are counterproductive to lower the energy cost for Alaskans.
 The State should conduct a review of and analyze other state property and sales tax exemptions and then create the most effective tax credit or deduction, or reimbursement program, to achieve the goal of local, affordable, and reliable power.
 The RCA should have mechanisms in place to determine that credits result in lower cost energy for ratepayers, and are appropriately applied.
 Implementing this State-level system of credits or deductions may be particularly important for multi-jurisdictional projects.